k-amin07/G14Arch/README.md

 Set `ZSH_THEME="powerlevel10k/powerlevel10k"` in `~/.zshrc`

+**Fixing terminal resize issue:** On Konsole and some other terminals, prompt is expected to be on the left side only.
+If right side of the prompt is enabled in powerlevel10k, then resizing Konsole results in the prompt becoming jittery and breaking to multiple lines as shown [here](https://github.com/romkatv/powerlevel10k/blob/master/README.md#horrific-mess-when-resizing-terminal-window).
+To fix the problem, open Konsole, go to settings -> edit current profile -> Scrolling and disable "Reflow lines" option.

 ## Setup Plymouth for nice Password Prompt during Boot

-**NOTE: AS OF 2021-10-30, Plymouth-git from AUR is currently broken!!!**

 Plymouth is in [AUR](https://aur.archlinux.org) , just clone the Repo and make the Package (i create a subfolder AUR within my homefolder)